GDFA-GRANADA/BETES/README.md

 In folder _doc_ we find a pdf to describe roughly the numerical scheme used for BETES.

 # Programming language and installation
-You need MATLAB (R2020b or later) to run BETES.
+You need MATLAB (version R2020b or later) to run BETES.

 # List of Contributors
 The list of the people who contributed to BETES are the following:
 - **Victor Javier Llorente Lázaro** (Technical University of Madrid)
 - **Manuel Diez Minguito** (University of Granada)